stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-A factory can now be implemented to create a resource for the sampler:
+A factory can now be implemented to create a resource for a sampler:

 ```java
 public DescriptorResource resource(View texture) {